SALVATION THROUGH JUDGMENT AND SUFFERING

 The goal of the heroes of faith of Hebrews Eleven obviously was not Heaven but the new Jerusalem, and their own perfecting as being part of that city.
 Their goal is a better resurrection.
 They are righteous people living in the heavenly Zion who are being made perfect.
 But they cannot be made perfect apart from us and so they are studying us carefully.

-But the path of the just is as the shining light, that shineth more and more unto the perfect day.
+But the path of the just is like the shining sun, that shines ever brighter unto the perfect day.
 (Proverbs 4:18)